 Laura works closely with the counselors, medical team and our campers.
 Laura hails from Westchester County, where she attended Scarsdale High School and was a member of the varsity lacrosse and field hockey teams.
 Laura is a graduate of the State University at Albany where she was a founding member of the women’s lacrosse team and a graduate of Columbia University where she received her Masters Degree in Physical Therapy.
 When she is not working at camp, her focus is on physical therapy in a school based setting working with children.
 At camp she can be found playing with all the campers and spending time with them prior to bedtime.

-With two children of their own, ranging in age from middle school to high school, Laura and Mark know the love, dedication and passion it takes to raise healthy and happy children.
+With two children of their own, Laura and Mark know the love, dedication and passion it takes to raise healthy and happy children.
 They promote the values of integrity, loyalty, kindness and caring for others in every aspect of their personal and professional life.

 Mark and Laura work with a year-round staff of administrators, facility staff, medical team and food service staff to insure that Iroquois Springs maintains the highest level of excellence in operating a safe, healthy and positive camp environment.
 They bring their knowledge and love to camp each summer.

 Brian “Bubba” Cohen’s resident camp life began at the age of 7 as the youngest camper in camp.
 He continued to attend camp and work his way through many different leadership positions including counselor, group leader, head counselor and currently as the Associate Director.
 Brian has been working along with Mark and Laura since the beginning of Iroquois Springs and has grown up with Mark through camp since his early years as a camper.